brite-code/brite/docs/spec/src/expressions.md

 TupleExpressionElement : Expression TypeAnnotation?

-## Record Expression
+## Object Expression

-RecordExpression : `{` RecordExpressionExtension?
-RecordExpressionPropertyList? `}`
+ObjectExpression : `{` ObjectExpressionExtension?
+ObjectExpressionPropertyList? `}`

-RecordExpressionExtension : Expression `|`
+ObjectExpressionExtension : Expression `|`

-RecordExpressionPropertyList :
+ObjectExpressionPropertyList :
-  - RecordExpressionProperty `,`?
+  - ObjectExpressionProperty `,`?
-  - RecordExpressionProperty `,` RecordExpressionPropertyList
+  - ObjectExpressionProperty `,` ObjectExpressionPropertyList

-RecordExpressionProperty :
+ObjectExpressionProperty :
   - Identifier TypeAnnotation?
-RecordExpressionPropertyInitializer?
+ObjectExpressionPropertyInitializer?

-RecordExpressionPropertyInitializer: `=` Expression
+ObjectExpressionPropertyInitializer: `=` Expression

-A record is an anonymous collection of some labeled values.
+An object is an anonymous collection of some labeled values.
 Unlike classes which are a named collection of some labeled values.
-Records allow bundles of values to be easily passed around and serve as the mechanism for named function arguments.
+Objects allow bundles of values to be easily passed around and serve as the mechanism for named function arguments.

-{RecordExpressionExtension} allows for existing properties in a record to be updated with some new values.
+{ObjectExpressionExtension} allows for existing properties in a object to be updated with some new values.
 In JavaScript the spread operator (`{...x, ...y}`) allows many immutable objects to be “merged” at once.
 However, this operation cannot be easily undone in {Pattern} or in type inference.
-So Brite restricts extension to only one record at a time.
+So Brite restricts extension to only one object at a time.

-Class fields may also be updated with the record extension syntax.
+Class fields may also be updated with the object extension syntax.

-Note: An empty {RecordExpression} (syntax: `{}`) is the same as a {UnitExpression} (syntax: `()`).

-Note: Currently only {RecordExpression} supports extension syntax (`{ x | y = z }`), however {Pattern} and {Type} may also make use of record extension as well to add or remove properties.
-See [“Extensible records with scoped labels”](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/scopedlabels.pdf) for what a complete implementation of a record extension feature might look like.
+Note: Currently only {ObjectExpression} supports extension syntax (`{ x | y = z }`), however {Pattern} and {Type} may also make use of object extension as well to add or remove properties.
+See [“Extensible records with scoped labels”](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/scopedlabels.pdf) for what a complete implementation of a object extension feature might look like.
 We don’t yet see a need for the feature in its entirety, but it might be worth adding later so we make sure to only implement a subset of the full feature.

 ## List Expression